Noovolari/leapp/docs/plugins/plugins-development.md

 ###getIdpUrlIdByUrl
 - **`getIdpUrlIdByUrl`**`(url: string): string`

-  Returns the id of an IdP URL from its url.
-Can be used when creating/editing a session since SessionData requires the id of an IdP URL
+  Returns the id of an IdP URL from its url if it exists, otherwise undefined.

+  Can be used when creating/editing Federated Sessions since SessionData requires the id of an IdP URL

   | argument | type | description |
   | --- | --- | --- |